kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Discrepancy
 ~~~~~~~~~~~~~~

 Discrepancy can be measured by the residual distance.
-However the residual is not a complete measure of discrepancy.
+However the residual is not a complete measure of :index:`discrepancy <single: discrepancy (least squares)>`.
 We can imagine cases where the point has such high leverage that it drags the enter model towards it, leaving it only with a small residual.
 One way then to isolate these points is to divide the residual by :math:`1-\text{leverage} = 1 - h_i`.
 So we introduce a new way to quantify the residuals here, called *studentized residuals*:

 	.. math::